How Low Pressure Transducers Work

 Growing interest in the market addresses material inside of pressure transducers:

 - Mercury is contained in some to conduct the sensing of the pressure to the electrical output.
-In many states mercury is a banned substance though it is not enforced or in some cases it is grandfathered on existing equipment which may use mercury but prohibits it on new products.
+In many states, mercury is a banned substance though it is not enforced or in some cases, it is grandfathered on existing equipment that may use mercury but prohibits it on new products.

 - The second substance is NaK (sodium Potassium) which is used in place of mercury in the transducer.
 NaK will throw a spark should it become exposed to air (oxygen).
 In environments where flammability is high, this is a danger.